ue22-p20/web-intro/notebooks/13-css-loading.md

 * create a CSS file `mycv.css`
   * with some settings that should apply to `mycv.html`
 * add a `<link>` tag in the html `<head>` area
+  * so the css is loaded by the html
 * load `mycv.html` in a browser
-  * change the CSS and reload
+  * change the CSS and reload the browser page
-    the browser page to see the effect
+  * to see the effect of your changes
 * we recommend you use a local git repo all along
 <!-- #endregion -->